Jachimo/adiumtoeml/README.md

 This software is provided without warranty and without any representations as to its functionality for a particular purpose.
 End-user support is not available.

+## Errata

+#### Adium Log Formats

+Adium used a variety of filename schemes for its logs over the years.
+Early versions of Adium wrote `.AdiumHTMLLog` files, which contained the messages as HTML tag contents.
+Occasionally, logs with an `.html` extension are seen.
+Later versions used XML, either written directly to `.chatlog` files, or sometimes written to an `.xml` file hidden inside a `.chatlog` directory (which was made to appear as a file-like Package object on Mac OS X).
+This tool _should_ be able to parse most of them, provided they are well-formed.